If you have a love for dogs and have some spare time on your hands, then this is a good home-based business for you to start on the side.

 3) Do I need Dog Training Qualifications?

 No, not really.
 You just need a love of dogs and preferably have a dog yourself (but this isn’t necessary).
-I think the main issue would be to prove that you are legitimate and trustworthy, but your sincerity and friendliness should come across to the customer anyway since I know you are a nice person.
+I think the main issue would be to prove that you are legitimate and trustworthy, so be your normal, lovely dog-loving self and you should be fine!

 There are animal welfare courses that you can take either locally or by distance learning.
 If this interests you then you can have a read up on what’s available at The College of Animal Welfare http://www.caw.ac.uk/ or find something similar in your country or local area.